postmanlabs/labs-docs/v6/postman/environments_and_globals/variables_complete_reference.md

 ### Local/Temporary variables

 Local variables, as the name suggests, are always local and have the highest priority at any given point in time.
 Sometimes, they are also referred to as temporary variables.
 Anything that is transient and needed for collection execution should go as a local variable.
 Anything that must be persisted or has to be saved after the collection execution must go as an environment or a global variable.
-Once you change the environment, you don’t get access to the local variables.

 Syntax:

 ```
+pm.variables.set("key", "value");
 pm.variables.get("key");
-pm.variables.set("key", "value");
 ```

 ### Data variables

-If you want to use something multiple times with multiple values, you must use data variables.
+// can't author
+// can't set only can get

+The Collection Runner lets you import a CSV or a JSON file, and then use the values from the data file inside HTTP requests and scripts.
+We call these 'data variables'.
+You cannot create or set a 'data' variable.
+You can only 'get' a data variable.
+Let's consider an example wherein you want to use a record multiple times with multiple values.
+In such a scenario, you can use data variables.
 This is based on the concept of array of objects.
-Let’s consider a collection that on-boards new employees in a company.
-For one employee to be on-boarded, an email id must be provided, a laptop, an employee id and access card be given, and various other accounts created.
+Let’s discuss a collection that on-boards new employees in a company.
+For one employee to be on-boarded, an email id should be provided, a laptop be given besides an employee id and an access card and various other accounts created.
 Let’s assume this is just one workflow having multiple requests to onboard one employee.
-Now, if you want to onboard 100 employees, you must use data variables.
-Every single row must correspond to the whole data of one employee.
+Now, if you want to onboard 100 employees, you can use data variables.
+Every single item  must correspond to the whole data of one employee.
 If you've used the Collection Runner then it allows you to import a data file and then use the values from the data file inside HTTP requests.

 To use them inside Postman, follow the same syntax as environment or global variables.

 Let’s say you have the pm.iterationData.get("username") method inside pre-request and test scripts.
 The method would let you access the value of the username variable from a data file.

 ### Collection variables

 These variables are a part of your collection.
 If there are variables that don’t change according to your environment, you can create collection variables.
+You can create/define your collection variables in the UI by clicking (...) next to the collection name and selecting 'Edit'.

+// get, can't set
+// explain on top that pm.variables.get is actually going through all layers

 Let’s consider a case in point.
 A collection has 500 requests in it and all of them have a URL.
-Let’s say if the URL gets changed so changing 500 times for 500 requests is impossible and a sheer waste of time.
+Let’s say if the URL gets changed then updating this change 500 times for 500 requests is impossible.
 So, it’s a good idea to create a collection variable and use accordingly.
 Another recommendation here is if you have non-sensitive data which is repetitive, it is recommended to go for a collection variable.
 One point to note though is that you can’t set collection variables using scripts.
-However, remember one of the primary use cases of collection variables is that you can access them from a request within a collection.
+Remember one of the primary use cases of collection variables is that you can access them from a request within a collection.

+However, note that you can't set the request.

 Syntax: